LArSoft/larsoft.github.io/LArSoftWiki/Supported_platforms.md

 - Alma Linux 9 (AL9)
 AL9 will become the reference system for LArSoft, but depends upon the complete [Migration from UPS to Spack](https://larsoft.github.io/LArSoftWiki/LArSoft_with_SPACK).
 Until the migration is completed, only occasional releases will be made available for AL9.
-UPS will no longer be available under AL9
+UPS will not be supported under AL9

 # Known to work